escharf320/multimodal/README.md

 #### Convert log into strings of words

-This script parses the log file into human readable words.
+This script parses the log file into human-readable words.

 ```bash
 poetry run poe segment_words